-Tristan Ahumada from Lab Coat Agents gives the best advice for beginning real estate bloggers.
-Start small.
+Tristan Ahumada from Lab Coat Agents gives the best advice for beginning real estate bloggers: start small.
 He suggests when you are out on a site and taking photos, add three sentences to each picture when you post it.

 Start somewhere and just go for it.
 Don’t overthink your blog and don’t try and make it perfect every time.

 Don’t give up.
 Don’t get discouraged when your blog isn’t as popular as you want it to be.
-You will be faced with many different challenges when blogging, such as SEO (search engine optimization) scores and multiple social media platforms, those with and without adds.
+You will be faced with many different challenges when blogging, such as SEO (search engine optimization) scores and multiple social media platforms, those with and without ads.

 Each one of these serves a different purpose.
-Your SEO scores from search engines including Google, Bing, Yahoo and others are important, part of the algorithm used to determine who sees your blog, which in turn, can increase the amount of visitors to your webpage.
+Your SEO scores from search engines including Google, Bing, Yahoo, and others are important, part of the algorithm used to determine who sees your blog, which in turn, can increase the amount of visitors to your webpage.

 Bill Gassett points out the time you will waste if you don’t follow through on your SEO actions as you originally intended.